Dear readers of ADxS.org, please forgive the disruption.

 6. The difference: stress goes with the stressor, ADHD stays

-Compared to ADHD, stress has the “advantage” that it can also end one day.
-With the end of the stress load, the stress symptoms disappear in healthy people at the same time.
+Compared to ADHD, stress has the “advantage” that it can also end.
+In healthy people, the symptoms of stress disappear when the stress ends.

-ADHD can also apparently be “gotten rid of” by retreating to a completely stimulus-free environment.
-ADHD sufferers lose their symptoms after spending several weeks in a secluded mountain hut (without cell phones or the Internet).
+ADHD can also apparently be “got rid of” by withdrawing to a completely stimulus-free environment.
+ADHD sufferers lose their symptoms after spending several weeks in a secluded mountain hut (without a cell phone or the internet).

-The difference becomes apparent when both return to a normal living environment that does not include any particular stress triggers.
-The non-affected person will continue to do well, while the ADHD sufferer will immediately develop the old symptom picture.
+The difference becomes apparent when both return to a normal living environment that does not contain any particular stress triggers.
+The non-affected person will continue to feel well, while the ADHD sufferer will immediately develop the old symptoms.

 7. ADHD comorbidities as dysfunctional stress symptoms